 6 Reasons Why You Should Never Count Cards

-Card counting is seen by many blackjack players as a great way to get one over on the house, however we’ve decided to present a different viewpoint here.
+Card counting is seen by many players as a great way to get one over on the house, but we’ve decided to present a different viewpoint here.

-Instead of taking the commonly used path of discussing why card counting is great, we’re going to be looking at the reasons why you shouldn’t bother counting cards when you’re next at the blackjack table.
+Instead of talking about why card counting is great, we’re going to be looking at the reasons why you shouldn’t bother counting cards when you’re next at the blackjack table.

 1. Profit Margins Are Actually Pretty Thin

 If you’ve been inspired by the MIT blackjack card counting team, who managed to scoop millions at the tables, then prepare to be disappointed.

 While it’s true that they managed to win a huge amount of cash, this isn’t the case for most players.

 Card counting only gives you a small advantage over the casino, so you’ll find that most players win money very slowly.

 You might get lucky and win a couple of thousand one night, but there’s every chance you’ll hit the tables the next evening and walk away with a loss.